 How do I communicate with my prescriber?

-All communication happens through the MedQare portal.
-This means you can reply to notes and requests at a time that works best for you — no need to disrupt your day.
+All communication takes place through the MedQare portal.
+This means you can reply to notes and requests at a time that works best for you .

 Will I get a welcome call?

-All of our communications are via MedQare — we don’t provide phone calls.
+All of our communications are via our MedQare portal – we are unable to make phone calls to our patients.
 If this would be difficult for you, your GP may be able to help you find an in-person ADHD service.

 While you wait, our admin team will prepare everything behind the scenes.
 When you’re close to the top of the list, we’ll let you know to watch for notifications.
 Once your prescriber is assigned, they’ll send you a welcome note and may ask for updated health information to ensure it’s safe to begin medication.